 Drugs and many of the chemicals used to make drugs are grouped by the Drug Enforcement Agency (DEA) into 5 classifications or “Drug Schedules.”
 Each schedule represents a degree of danger and “potential for abuse,” with Schedule I being the most harmful and illicit and degrees lessening slightly with each remaining level through Schedule V.

 Cocaine is classified by the DEA as a Schedule II substance.
 According to the National Institute on Drug Abuse, “any route of administration (of cocaine) can lead to absorption of toxic amounts of cocaine, possible acute cardiovascular or cerebrovascular emergencies, and seizures—all of which can result in sudden death.”
 Cocaine overdose accounted for 5,415 deaths in 2014.

-Heroine is classified by the DEA as a Schedule I substance.
-The National Institute on Drug Abuse notes that, among the many dangers of heroine use, “mental function is clouded; heart function slows; and breathing is also severely slowed, sometimes enough to be life-threatening.
+Heroin is classified by the DEA as a Schedule I substance.
+The National Institute on Drug Abuse notes that, among the many dangers of heroin use, “mental function is clouded; heart function slows; and breathing is also severely slowed, sometimes enough to be life-threatening.
 Slowed breathing can also lead to coma and permanent brain damage.”
-Heroine overdose accounted for 10,574 deaths in 2014.
+Heroin overdoses accounted for 10,574 deaths in 2014.